ricardopiedade/punymvc/README.md

 * **View**
 The _View_ class takes an template file and an array of data and parses the template using the data array as variables.
 The _View_ instance belongs to the Response object.
 * **Config**
-The _Config_ class provides a way to set or get configuration key->value pairs thourhgout the application.
+The _Config_ class provides a way to set or get configuration key->value pairs throughout the application.

 ## Application Flow